-To avoid damage from electrostatic discharge, use proper precautions when performing these procedures: Wear a properly functioning antistatic strap and be sure that you are fully grounded.
-Never touch the printed circuit board, or components on the board, unless you are wearing an antistatic strap.

-Any surface upon which you place the unprotected circuit board should be static-safe, facilitated by antistatic mats if possible.

-Extra caution should be taken in cold, dry weather when static charges can easily build up.
+- To avoid damage from electrostatic discharge, use proper precautions when performing these procedures: - Wear a properly functioning antistatic strap and be sure that you are fully grounded.
+Never touch the printed circuit board, or components on the board, unless you are wearing an antistatic strap. - Any surface upon which you place the unprotected circuit board should be static-safe, facilitated by antistatic mats if possible. - Extra caution should be taken in cold, dry weather when static charges can easily build up.

-Setting the Real-Time Clock on CPE400/CPL410/CPS400
+Setting the Real-Time Clock on CPE400/CPL410

-The Real-Time Clock (RTC) on the CPE400/CPL410 may be set by both the PACSystems Runtime and the Field Agent.
-The RTC on the CPS400 may only be set using the PACSystems Runtime:
+The Real-Time Clock (RTRC) on the CPE400/CPL410 may be set by both the PACSystems Runtime and the Field Agent:

-- The clock may be set from PACSystems using utilities in PAC Machine Edition. - The clock may be set from PACEdge using the Cockpit The time source can be set manually or automatically using NTP servers. - Regardless of whether the clock is set from the PACSystems Runtime or PACEdge, the unit must be rebooted after the clock is set so that the time change is applied across both applications.
+- The clock may be set from PACSystems using utilities in PAC Machine Edition. - The clock may be set from PACEdge using the Cockpit The time source can be set manually or automatically using NTP servers. - Regardless of whether the clock is set from the PACSystems Runtime or PACEdge, the CPE400/CPL410 must be rebooted after the clock is set so that the time change is applied across both applications.